Slow-Pitch Jigging: 3 Tips to Be an Expert at SPJ

 Finally, Ortiz says there’s no substitute for time on the water to become a proficient slow-pitch jigger.
 Learning what various jigs do and how they perform is key.
 He calls the slow-pitch technique dramatically different from other methods.
 “Done well, it’s rhythmic and melodic, with a certain simplistic beauty to it but interspersed with moments of intense violence.
 There’s nothing else like it!”

 The remarkable rise of slow-pitch jigging for American saltwater anglers has occurred in just a few years, making it one of the hottest techniques in saltwater fishing today.
 But while lots of anglers have heard the term, many remain vague about just exactly what it is and how it’s done.
-Following on the heels of speed jigging, which Shimano helped popularize in this country with its Butterfly jigs, slow-pitch is at once far less tiring while effective for a greater variety of gamefish.
+Benny was an early adopter and an expert in slow pitch gear, here is what Benny likes to wear while fishing.